Conference program

 Daniel Greene is Subject Matter Expert, US Holocaust Memorial Museum and Adjunct Professor of History, Northwestern University.
 In 2018, Greene curated “Americans and the Holocaust,” which inspired The U.S. and the Holocaust, a documentary film that aired on PBS in September 2022.
 The author of The Jewish Origins of Cultural Pluralism: The Menorah Association and American Diversity (2011), Greene is currently at work on a project that explores the stories of unaccompanied Jewish child refugees and the Americans who tried to save them, based on his family history.

 Atina Grossmann is Professor of History at The Cooper Union.
 Her works include Jews, Germans and Allies: Close Encounters in Occupied Germany (2007) and Unser Mut/Our Courage: Juden in Europa/Jews in Europe 1945-1948 (2021).
-She is currently working on a book about her family as part of the post-Holocaust global Jewish diaspora.
+She is currently working on a book tentatively titled “Trauma, Privilege, and Adventure: Jewish Refugees Between ‘Orient’ and European Catastrophe” centered on her parents’ experiences as refugees from Nazi Germany in Iran and India.

 Tara Zahra is the Hanna Holborn Gray Professor of East European History at University of Chicago.
 Her works include Kidnapped Souls: National Indifference and the Battle for Children in the Bohemian Lands, 1900-1948 (2011) and Against the World: Anti-Globalism and Mass Politics Between the World Wars (2023).
 She is currently working on a family history of intergenerational trauma and mental illness rooted in the United States.